jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 Questions to think about as I go through the chapter

 * :ref:`how can I handle an Exception when it happens?<how to handle Exceptions>`
-* :ref:`how can I make sure an Exception is raised?<how to test if an Exception is raised>`
+* :ref:`how can I make sure an Exception is raised?<how to test that an Exception is raised>`
 * :ref:`what causes ModuleNotFoundError?<test_catching_module_not_found_error>`
 * :ref:`what causes NameError?<test_catching_name_error>`
 * :ref:`what causes AttributeError?<test_catching_attribute_error>`